-BamBam to release new single 'Wheels Up' in collaboration with Golden State Warriors
+BamBam drops new single 'Wheels Up' in collaboration with Golden State Warriors

-GOT7’s BamBam is set to partner with American basketball team Golden State Warriors to release new music.
+GOT7’s BamBam has partnered with American basketball team Golden State Warriors on his new single ‘Wheels Up’.

 READ MORE: Dreamcatcher – ‘Apocalypse: Save Us’ review: a refreshing, albeit naive take on the world